Notes for Rose Ellen BRADBURNRose Ellen Bradburn Keesee

 J. N. Walton wrote: "William Colbert was not much his junior (McGillivray), he threw himself away by drunkenness and died unlamented in 1833, his sons Elijah and Robert and one daughter Dicy, all alive when last heard from."

-Isabel Agnes Rodgers Remonda
+Notes for Isabel Agnes RODGERSIsabel Agnes Rodgers Remonda

 Birth: Oct.
 3, 1893 Stockton, San Joaquin County, California, USA